vyos/vyos-documentation/docs/interfaces/pppoe.rst

    client is delegated an IPv6 prefix 2001:db8:ffff::/48, dhcp6c will combine the two values into a single IPv6 prefix, 2001:db8:ffff:1::/64, and will configure the prefix on the specified interface.

-.. cfgcmd:: set interfaces pppoe <interface> dhcpv6-option prefix-delegation interface <prefix-interface> sla-len <len>

-   This statement specifies the length of the SLA ID in bits. `<len>` must be a decimal number between 0 and 128.
-If the length is not specified by this statement, the default value 16 will be used.

 Operation
 =========